Learn how to get social media content ideas for engaging social media posts so you can boost your social media engagement and branding.

-HubSpot’s social media management software will not only help you set up keyword monitoring so you never miss a brand mention, but you can link all your interactions back to your CRM, so you have contextual conversations, and can report on your social media ROI.
+HubSpot’s social media management software will not only help you set up keyword monitoring so you never miss a brand mention, but you can link all your interactions back to your CRM, have contextual conversations, and report on your social media ROI.

 You can use these social media listening tools to track what people are saying about your brand or industry, find out what your audience is interested in, and monitor conversations about your brand.